The Municipal Government Act mandates the road/lane closure process including rights-of-way, road allowances, and lanes.

 A road allowance is land where a public road could be constructed if the need arose.
 They are owned by the Province of Alberta, but under the care and control of municipalities.
 Occasionally, road allowances are on land unsuitable for road construction due to topographical or environmental constraints.
 Others have never been fully developed for vehicular travel.

 If an adjacent landowner wishes to utilize the undeveloped road allowance for grazing or cultivation purposes, a Road License Agreement may be issued to permit these uses.

 From time-to-time, adjacent landowners may make a request for the County to close an undeveloped road allowance for consolidation into their lands.
 An application to the County for a Road Allowance Purchase must then be made.

 Road Allowance Purchase Process

-- Pre-application consultation: Applicants are recommended to discuss their proposal with a planner or schedule a pre-application meeting with Engineering Services at 403.230.1401.
+- Pre-application consultation: Applicants are recommended to schedule a pre-application meeting with Engineering Services at 403.230.1401.

 - Application submitted: The application is submitted with the necessary forms, fees, and supporting information which varies depending on the project.
 The applicant must be adjacent to road allowance or road plan.